 Dr. Alan Jaslow′s research interests are in the areas of vertebrate functional morphology and animal behavior.
 His research in behavior focuses on animal communication and mainly acoustics.
 He is working with the vocalizations made by Giant Pandas at the Memphis Zoo.
 Research projects in functional morphology have focused on both the evolution of middle ears in amphibians, and the functional significance of leg bone diameter and thickness in different sized mammals.
 He has also looked at these scaling phenomena in the growth patterns in tarantulas.
 More about Dr. A. Jaslow′s research

-Dr. Lindquester studies the role of a protein known as interleukin 10 (IL-10) which is produced by the human pathogen, Epstein Barr virus (EBV).
-He has generating a recombinant murine gammaherpesvirus containing the EBV IL-10 gene to study its effects on infection, latency, and pathogenesis in a mouse animal model and found that the gene leads to a mild increase in pathogenicity in that model.
+Dr. Lindquester studies the role of a protein known as interleukin 10 (IL-10) that is produced by the human pathogen, Epstein Barr virus (EBV).
+He and his students generated a recombinant murine gammaherpesvirus containing the EBV IL-10 gene to study its effects on infection, latency, and pathogenesis in a mouse animal model.
+They found that expression of this gene increases acute pathogenesis of the virus as measured by enhanced enlargement of the spleen and increased virus production; however, it does not affect the establishment of latency or reactivation.
+The specific mechanism by which expression of the viral IL-10 gene enhances acute pathogenesis remains to be determined.

 The growth and division of eukaryotic cells is a highly regulated process.
 A variety of events important for successful division must be carried out in the proper order, at the proper time, and in the proper location.
 This coordinated series of events is described as the “cell division cycle” or “cell cycle”.
 Successful regulation of the cell cycle is paramount to the survival of single and multi-celled organisms ranging from budding yeast to man (Movie of dividing yeast courtesy of M. Tyers).
 Errors in this process usually result in cell death, and at times trigger the accumulation of oncogenic properties, leading eventually to cancer.
 In Dr Miller′s lab, three critical aspects of regulated cell division are studied using the model system Saccharomyces cerevisiae.